ghiscoding/slickgrid-universal-wiki/Select-Filter.md

 ### Multiple-select.js Options
 You can use any options from [Multiple-Select.js](http://wenzhixin.net.cn/p/multiple-select) and add them to your `filterOptions` property.
 However please note that this is a customized version of the original (all original [lib options](http://wenzhixin.net.cn/p/multiple-select/docs/) are available so you can still consult the original site for all options).

-Couple of small options were added to suit Aurelia-SlickGrid needs, which is why it points to `aurelia-slickgrid/lib` folder (which is our customized version of the original).
+Couple of small options were added to suit SlickGrid-Universal needs, which is why we are using a fork [ghiscoding/multiple-select-modified](https://github.com/ghiscoding/multiple-select-modified) folder (which is our customized version of the original).
 This lib is required if you plan to use `multipleSelect` or `singleSelect` Filters.
 What was customized to (compare to the original) is the following:
 - `okButton` option was added to add an OK button for simpler closing of the dropdown after selecting multiple options.
   - `okButtonText` was also added for locale (i18n)
 - `offsetLeft` option was added to make it possible to offset the dropdown.
 By default it is set to 0 and is aligned to the left of the select element.
 This option is particularly helpful when used as the last right column, not to fall off the screen.